Christchurch mosque shootings: Arrests and prosecutions

 At least eight people in New Zealand have been arrested for possessing or sharing the video or manifesto; most of their names have been suppressed either to prevent threats against them or in support of freedom of expression online.
 The first was an 18-year-old man who was arrested and charged with inciting racial disharmony under the Human Rights Act on the same day as the shooting.
 Early news media reports identified him as an accomplice to the shooting, but the police have denied this.

-On 20 March 2019, Philip Arps was indicted for sharing the video under the Films, Videos, and Publications Classification Act 1993, he subsequently pleaded guilty to the charges.
+On 20 March 2019, Philip Arps was charged with distributing objectionable material under the Films, Videos, and Publications Classification Act 1993 for sharing the video.
+He subsequently pleaded guilty to the charges on 20 March 2019.

 In June 2019, he was sentenced to 21 months' imprisonment and was released in January 2020, under the condition of him wearing a GPS electronic monitor.
 Arps had also expressed neo-Nazi views and sent letters advocating violence against New Zealand politicians.
 On 26 February 2020, another Christchurch man was jailed for nearly two years for doctoring footage of the shootings upon Arps' request, two days after the attacks.

 Conspiracy theorist Richard Sivell faced trial for possession of the video on 30 October 2024.
 His first appearance on this matter was at Taupō District Court in August 2024, when he refused to enter a plea.
 In between these hearings, a separate case saw Sivell convicted of threatening to kill then–Prime Minister Jacinda Ardern in 2021-22.